Chennai Central–Mysore Shatabdi Express: Service

-Routing

-The 12007/08 Chennai Central–Mysuru Junction Shatabdi Express runs from Chennai Central to Mysuru Junction with halts at Katpadi & KSR Bengaluru.

-Being a Shatabdi-class train, it returns to its originating station, Chennai Central, at the end of the day.

 Loco link

 Prior end 2017 due to partial electrification of the route, an Arakkonam or Royapuram-based WAP-4 or WAP-7 would haul the train between Chennai Central & KSR Bengaluru Station handing over to a Hubli-based WDP-4 which would then power the train up to Mysuru Junction.

 Since the entire route is now completely electrified, the train is now hauled end to end by a Royapuram or Erode based WAP-7 locomotive which are equipped with head-on generation(HOG) technology.